UW-GAC/anvil-util-workflows/README.md

 ## check_md5

 Workflow to compare the md5sum in google cloud storage with a user-provided value.
+Three scenarios are possible:

+1. The md5sums match.
+The workflow succeds with return value PASS.
+2. The md5sums do not match.
+The workflow fails.
+3. There is no md5sum available for the file in Google cloud storage, because it was uploaded with a composite or multipart upload.
+The workflow succeeds with return value UNVERIFIED.

 The user must specify the following inputs: